awslabs/visual-asset-management-system/README.md

 2. If you haven't already bootstrapped your aws account with CDK. `cdk bootstrap aws://ACCOUNT_ID/REGION` - replace with your account and region.

 3. Set the required environment variables.
+Replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.
+Replace the Connection ARN with the ARN from previous step.You may also have to set DOCKER_DEFAULT_PLATFORM environment variable depending on the type of OS you are running this on.
+Default uses linux/amd64.
 `export AWS_REGION=us-east-1`
 `export STACK_NAME=dev`
 `export REPO_OWNER=REPO_OWNER`